neoforged/Documentation/docs/entities/data.md

 ## `readAdditionalSaveData` and `addAdditionalSaveData`

-This method works by loading/saving your values from/to an [NBT tag][nbt], like so:
+These two methods are used to read and write data to disk.
+They work by loading/saving your values from/to an [NBT tag][nbt], like so:

 ```java
 // Assume that an `int data` exists in the class.